The Pennine Way Pint

 Article by Chris Butterfield

-Alfred Wainwright, famous for his 1968 Pennine Way Companion, is often associated with the Pennine Way.
+Alfred Wainwright, famous for his 1968 Pennine Way Companion, is often associated with the trail.
 Wainwright’s book, celebrated for its detail and personal reflections, is considered a seminal guide to the trail.
 His love-hate relationship with the Pennine Way, influenced by his personal life struggles during that period, adds a unique and sometimes poignant perspective to his writing.

 By 1979, due to the financial implications and the impact of inflation, Wainwright was compelled to alter the offer.
 In the 65th impression of his guidebook, he made a minor edit, reducing the reward from a full pint to a half pint of beer.
 Though seemingly small, this change was significant for those who treasured the tradition and the symbolic reward for completing the arduous journey.